-Organisms of the Mycobacterium avium complex (MAC) are ubiquitous in the environment.1-3 M. avium is the etiologic agent in >95% of patients with AIDS who acquire disseminated MAC disease.1,4-9 An estimated 7% to 12% of adults have been previously infected with MAC, although rates of disease vary in different geographic locations.1,5,8,9 Although epidemiologic associations have been identified, no environmental exposure or behavior has been consistently linked to subsequent risk of developing MAC disease.
+Organisms of the Mycobacterium avium complex (MAC) are ubiquitous in the environment.1-6 In the era prior to the availability of effective antiretroviral therapy (ART), M. avium was the etiologic agent in >95% of people living with HIV with advanced immunosuppression who acquired disseminated MAC disease.4,7-12 Recent studies conducted using newer bacterial typing technology suggest organisms causing bacteremia in people with HIV include a diversity of species, including the M. avium subspecies hominissuis and M. colombiense.13 An estimated 7% to 12% of adults have previously contracted MAC, although rates of disease vary in different geographic locations.2,4,8,11,12 Although epidemiologic associations have been identified, no environmental exposure or behavior has been consistently linked to subsequent risk of developing MAC disease.

-The mode of transmission is thought to be through inhalation, ingestion, or inoculation via the respiratory or gastrointestinal tract.
-Household or close contacts of those with MAC disease do not appear to be at increased risk of disease, and person-to-person transmission is unlikely.
+The mode of MAC transmission is thought to be through inhalation, ingestion, or inoculation of MAC bacteria via the respiratory or gastrointestinal (GI) tract.1,14 Household or close contacts of those with MAC disease do not appear to be at increased risk of disease, and person-to-person transmission is unlikely.

-MAC disease typically occurs in patients with CD4 T lymphocyte (CD4) cell counts <50 cells/mm3.
-The incidence of disseminated MAC disease is 20% to 40% in patients with severe AIDS-associated immunosuppression, in the absence of effective antiretroviral therapy (ART) or chemoprophylaxis.10,11 The overall incidence of disseminated MAC disease among HIV-infected patients has fallen more than 10-fold since the introduction of effective ART, to a current level of 2.5 cases of MAC as the first opportunistic infection (OI), per 1,000 person-years, for individuals in care.12 Factors other than a CD4 count <50 cells/mm3 that are associated with increased susceptibility to MAC disease are high plasma HIV RNA levels (>100,000 copies/mL), previous OIs, previous colonization of the respiratory or gastrointestinal tract with MAC, and reduced in vitro lymphoproliferative immune responses to M. avium antigens, possibly reflecting defects in T-cell repertoire.
+MAC disease typically occurs in people with HIV with CD4 T lymphocyte (CD4) cell counts <50 cells/mm3.
+The incidence of disseminated MAC disease is 20% to 40% in people with HIV with advanced immunosuppression in the absence of effective ART or chemoprophylaxis.15,16 The overall incidence of MAC disease among people living with HIV has continued to decline in the modern ART era to current levels of <2 cases of MAC as the first opportunistic infection [OI] per 1,000 person-years for individuals in care.17-20 In addition to CD4 count <50 cells/mm3, factors associated with increased risk for MAC disease identified in recent studies are plasma HIV RNA levels >1,000 copies/mL, ongoing viral replication despite ART, previous or concurrent OIs, and reduced in vitro lymphoproliferative immune responses to M. avium antigens, possibly reflecting defects in T-cell repertoire.18-20

-In patients with AIDS who are not on ART, MAC disease typically is a disseminated, multi-organ infection.13-17 Early symptoms may be minimal and can precede detectable mycobacteremia by several weeks.
-Symptoms include fever, night sweats, weight loss, fatigue, diarrhea, and abdominal pain.5
+In people living with HIV with advanced immunosuppression who are not on ART, MAC disease often is a disseminated, multi-organ infection, although localized disease may also be seen.21-25 Early symptoms may be minimal and can precede detectable mycobacteremia by several weeks.
+Symptoms may include fever, night sweats, weight loss, fatigue, diarrhea, and abdominal pain.8

-Localized manifestations of MAC disease have been reported most often in patients who are receiving and have responded to ART with an increase in CD4 T-cell counts, suggesting improved immune function.
-Localized syndromes include cervical or mesenteric lymphadenitis, pneumonitis, pericarditis, osteomyelitis, skin or soft-tissue abscesses, genital ulcers, or central nervous system infection.
-Localized syndromes may also be manifestations of immune reconstitution inflammatory syndrome (IRIS), described below.
+In comparison to people with HIV who are not receiving or not responding to ART, localized manifestations of MAC disease have been reported more often in people with HIV who are receiving and have responded to ART with an increase in CD4 cell counts, suggesting improved immune function.
+Localized syndromes include cervical, intraabdominal or mediastinal lymphadenitis, pneumonia, pericarditis, osteomyelitis, skin or soft-tissue abscesses, bursitis, genital ulcers, or central nervous system infection.
+Localized syndromes may also be manifestations of immune reconstitution inflammatory syndrome (IRIS), as discussed below.

-Initially characterized by focal lymphadenitis with fever, IRIS subsequently has been recognized as a systemic inflammatory syndrome with signs and symptoms that are clinically indistinguishable from active MAC infection.
-Its occurrence with MAC disease is similar to IRIS or paradoxical reactions observed with tuberculosis (TB) disease.20-23 Bacteremia is absent.
-The syndrome has been described in patients with subclinical (unmasking IRIS) or established MAC disease and advanced immunosuppression who begin ART and have a rapid and marked increase in CD4 cell count (≥100 cells/mm3).
-As with TB, the syndrome may be benign and self-limited or may result in severe, unremitting symptoms that improve with the use of systemic anti-inflammatory therapy or corticosteroids in doses similar to those described for TB-associated IRIS.
+IRIS is recognized as a systemic inflammatory syndrome with signs and symptoms that are clinically indistinguishable from active MAC infection, although bacteremia is generally absent.
+Similar to tuberculosis (TB), MAC-associated IRIS can occur as “unmasking” IRIS in people with HIV with subclinical (undiagnosed) MAC or “paradoxical” IRIS in those with previously established MAC disease.28-32 Both variants occur primarily in those with advanced immunosuppression who begin ART and have a rapid and marked reduction in plasma HIV RNA.32,33 The syndrome may be benign and self-limited or may result in severe, unremitting symptoms that improve with the use of systemic anti-inflammatory therapy or corticosteroids.

-A confirmed diagnosis of disseminated MAC disease is based on compatible clinical signs and symptoms coupled with the isolation of MAC from cultures of blood, lymph node, bone marrow, or other normally sterile tissue or body fluids.11,16,17,24,25 Species identification should be performed using specific DNA probes, high-performance liquid chromatography, or biochemical tests.
+A confirmed diagnosis of disseminated MAC disease is based on compatible clinical signs and symptoms coupled with the isolation of MAC from cultures of blood, lymph node, bone marrow, or other normally sterile tissue or body fluids.16,24,25,34,35 Species identification should be performed using molecular techniques, polymerase chain reaction-based assays, whole genome sequencing, high-performance liquid chromatography, or biochemical tests.

 Other ancillary studies provide supportive diagnostic information, including acid-fast bacilli smear and culture of stool or tissue biopsy material, radiographic imaging, or other studies aimed at isolating organisms from focal infection sites.

-MAC organisms commonly contaminate environmental sources, such as food and water.
+MAC organisms commonly contaminate environmental sources of infection, such as food and water.
 Available information does not support specific recommendations regarding avoidance of exposure.

 Indication for Primary Prophylaxis